Lady Shri Ram College

 The Honours degree programme in Political Science was started in 1961.
 Apart from familiarising students with contemporary academic debates, the department since its inception has emerged as a training ground for in-depth research and reference work.
 In this regard, the department has developed crucial linkages with research institutions, international organisations and public institutes in India and abroad, opening up interactive platforms for students to develop long term research interests.

-Staff Advisors: Mahesh S. Panicker, Dr. Nancy Pathak and Mr. Rajeev Yadav
+Staff Advisors: Dr. Mahesh S. Panicker, Dr. Nancy Pathak and Mr. Rajeev Yadav

 Name Areas of interest